Trinity Church Wall Street

 Rejuvenating a Lower Manhattan icon from the inside out, MBB helped Trinity Church Wall Street refocus its core building around worship and music—and become more sustainable.
 The six-year effort went beyond restoration, transforming the historic 1840s building and adjacent churchyard with accessibility, lighting, acoustic, and infrastructure upgrades as well as new clergy and visitor spaces that reflect the church’s humanistic values.

 Starting with an intensive research process that engaged the Trinity Church community, our team developed a phased master plan to address decades of deferred maintenance and meet contemporary program and space needs.
-Quieter, more energy-efficient mechanical equipment and protective glazing result in improve the acoustics of the sanctuary, enabling people to enjoy the full tonal richness of word, song, and music.
+Quieter, more energy-efficient mechanical equipment and protective glazing result in improved acoustics in the sanctuary, enabling people to enjoy the full tonal richness of word, song, and music.
 The terraces and landscape surrounding the church were enhanced with accessible bluestone paths and a cantilevered steel-and-glass canopy to shelter liturgical processions.

 “Along with the quality of MBB’s work, I must commend the team for their dedication to listening, learning, adjusting, and designing creative solutions at every step of the way.
 It was a true joy and pleasure to partner with the firm.”